-- T-201 Multimodal transportation options such as transit, bicycling and walking, are most effective in densely developed urban areas.
-As resources allow, King County's transportation investments in urban areas should emphasize transit and road services and facilities that support multiple modes and facilitate connections between them. - T-202 Rural densities and distances between travel destinations are less conducive to efficient use of alternative modes of transportation.
-As resources allow, King County's transportation investments in rural areas should emphasize maintaining and preserving safe road infrastructure that is compatible with the preservation of rural character and does not promote urban or unplanned growth. - T-203 King County should encourage transit-supportive land uses, development, facilities and policies that lead to communities that transit can serve efficiently and effectively.
-As funding permits, King County should partner with jurisdictions and the private sector to spur transit-supportive development that enhances opportunities for transit, pedestrians, bicyclists, car and van pools, and other alternatives to single occupant vehicles.
+T-201 Multimodal transportation options such as ((transit)) public transportation, bicycling and walking, are most effective in densely developed urban areas.
+As resources allow, King County's transportation investments in urban areas should emphasize ((transit)) public transportation and road services and facilities that support multiple modes and facilitate connections between them.

+Rural densities and distances between travel destinations are less conducive to efficient use of alternative modes of transportation.
+As resources allow, King County's transportation investments in ((rural areas)) Rural Areas and Natural Resource Lands should emphasize maintaining and preserving safe road infrastructure that is compatible with the preservation of rural character and does not promote urban or unplanned growth.
+In areas not well suited to fixed route transit, the County should work with partners to develop a range of alternative service options such as community shuttles, real-time ridershare, community vans, and other innovative options.

+King County should encourage transit-supportive land uses, development, facilities and policies that lead to communities that transit can serve efficiently and effectively.
+As funding permits, King County should partner with jurisdictions and the private sector to spur transit-supportive development and infrastructure investments that enhance((s)) opportunities for transit, pedestrians, bicyclists, car and van pools, and other alternatives to single occupant vehicles.